What are Social Care needs?

 There is more (although not absolute) clarity in terms of the definition of Healthcare needs.

-Whilst not defined in law, this definition of healthcare needs is set out in what is known as the National Framework for NHS Continuing Healthcare and NHS Funded Nursing Care (November 2012 Revised).
+Whilst not defined in law, the definition of Healthcare needs is set out in the National Framework for NHS Continuing Healthcare and NHS-funded Nursing Care (Revised October 2018).

-So, in simple terms, if you or your relative has a primary healthcare need, the NHS should provide and pay for your care – all of it – 100% – including your care or residential home fees – and this is done through what’s known as NHS Continuing Healthcare Funding.
+In short, if your relative has primary healthcare needs which fall outside the remit of what the Local Authority are legally expected to provide, then responsibility for care should pass to the NHS (even when the individual has been placed in a home by a Local Authority), and the NHS should provide and pay for all of their care (100%) – including the cost of their social care and residential care home fees – and this is done through what’s known as NHS Continuing Healthcare Funding.